FloVanGH/coop_sl/widgets/coop_widgets/README.md

 # coop_widgets

-`coop_widgets` is a custom widget / third party component library for [Slint](https://slint.dev/) with a custom simple, consistence and clean design.
+`coop_widgets` is a custom widget and component library for [Slint](https://slint.dev/) with a custom simple, consistence and clean design.

 What the `coop` in `coop_widgets` stands for: cooperation.